NEWF Announces RECIPIENT of the Takalani Mulaudzi Development Grant at #NEWF2025

 With Plastic Atlantis, she will take viewers on a powerful journey into the heart of one of the most pressing environmental challenges of our time—plastic pollution—while anchoring the story in the cultural and ecological richness of her home island.

-For more information on the Takalani Mulaudzi Development Grant and other NEWF Story Labs, email us at storylabs@newf.co.za
+For more information on Plastic Atlantis, the Takalani Mulaudzi Development Grant and other NEWF Story Labs, connect with us at storylabs@newf.co.za

 NEWF Story Labs is an ongoing multi-tiered series of creative incubator programs dedicated to advancing African nature, environment, and wildlife storytelling through capacity building, mentorship, and grant funding opportunities.
 Established to empower local voices and preserve Africa’s natural history, NEWF supports inclusive and equitable access to storytelling platforms.
 NEWF Story Labs is an ongoing multi-tiered series of creative incubator programs dedicated to advancing African nature, environment, and wildlife storytelling through capacity building, mentorship, and grant funding opportunities.
 Established to empower local voices and preserve Africa’s natural history, NEWF supports inclusive and equitable access to storytelling platforms.